SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 ## Make sure everything is OK.

-Le Wagon created a cool script that ensures that everylittle thing specified above is correctly installed on your machine.
+Le Wagon created a cool script that ensures that every little piece of software specified above is correctly installed on your machine.
 We'll use it as a final check before departure. :rocket:

 In you terminal, run the following command: